jhuddle/ponys/README.md

 ## But what about interactivity, styling, etc?

 Any class you can use with [`customElements.define()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define), you can use with Ponys.
-Just add a `<script>` tag inside your template tag/string/file, and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) the class that contains your properties and methods as default - no constructor required.
+Just add a `<script>` tag with a `setup` attribute inside your template tag/string/file, and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) the class that contains your properties and methods as default - no constructor required.

 Likewise with `<style>`!
 Ponys will put your component's elements behind a [shadow root](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) wherever possible, so your CSS is fully encapsulated.

-Here's an example of an inline template with a `<script>` tag, which extends the built-in `<button>` element ([not supported in Safari](https://bugs.webkit.org/show_bug.cgi?id=182671)):
+Here's an example of an inline template with a `<script setup>` tag, which extends the built-in `<button>` element ([not supported in Safari](https://bugs.webkit.org/show_bug.cgi?id=182671)):

 **Counter button**
 ```html